 Christina Quarrels paints expressive, gestural works whose compositions reference domestic space with polymorphous, contorted figures.
 Her art explores her identity as a woman of mixed race in paintings of vibrant colors, textures, and patterns.
 A queer-identifying biracial, Quarles is often mistaken for white because of her light skin color.
 However, she identifies as both black and white.

 Quarles was born in Chicago but lives and works in Los Angeles.
 She received her B.A. from Hampshire College, Amherst in 2007.
-In 2016, she received her M.F.A. from Yale University.
+In 2016, she received her M.F.A. from Yale University where she focused her studies on line and color.
 In the same year she completed a residency at the Skowhegan School of Painting and Sculpture.
 She has received several awards and grants, including a Traveling Fellowship from Yale University.

 Her work was on view in “Made in L.A.
 2018” at the Hammer Museum.
 Her “Forced Perspective (And I Know It’s Rigged, but It’s the Only Game in Town)” was one of several trompe l’oeil paintings of flowered ‘wallpaper’ that she made, interrupting domestic space with flattened, multicolored images of nude women entwined with their bodies pushing against physical norms.

 In addition to the Hammer Museum, her work has appeared in group exhibitions in New York’s New Museum of Contemporary Art, the Studio Museum in Harlem, LAXArt, Rubell Family Collection, and the Armory Center for the Arts in Pasadena.